 There are a few different power assist products available, allowing you to pick the best option for you.
 Some add a joystick, converting your self-propelled chair into a power chair with all the convenience of a folding chair.
 Others have self-propelled wheels that allow you to use a lot less effort to push yourself.There are also add-on power packs that clip to the back of your wheelchair.
 You need to be careful if you’re considering, because some are for attendant chairs only.
 Some power assist options require you to add a bolt to your wheelchair.
 If you have an NHS wheelchair, this type of power assist may not be possible as most services don’t allow you to make adaptations to your chair.
 If you aren’t sure, check with your wheelchair therapist for clarification.

 Dad having fun with my mobility scooter

 As I can’t afford power assist wheels yet, I use a transportable mobility scooter.
 While this doesn’t provide the lumbar support I need, it does allow me to go out of the house more often than I’d be able to with my active user chair AND it fits in the boot of the car.
 There are various mobility scooter options if you think this would be a better option for you.
 Some go in the car and some don’t.
 Mobility scooters also tend to be a cheaper alternative to powered wheelchairs.

-Think a power chair is for you?
+Think a mobility scooter is for you?
 Here’s a great starting point for your mobility scooter research.

 Choosing A Wheelchair: What’s Your Budget?